drweb86/dotnet-ftps-server/README.md

 ﻿## Enhanced C# FTPS .Net 10 Server & Library

 A FTPS (FTP over TLS) server implementation in C# with advanced logging, user permissions, and flexible configuration options.
 Project is splitted into Console and Library.
-Aimed for all platforms.
+Aimed for Windows, Linux, or macOS platforms.

 This is a sample implementation provided for:
 - ✅ Learning and education